Zarrinnaal

-Zarrinnaal or Zarrin Naal (Kurdish: زاری ناڵ) is the name of a dynasty of Kurdish tribal chiefs and state officials belonging to the Zarrin Kafsh tribe and originated from Sanandaj in Kurdistan Province of Iran.
-Their heads with the title of Beyg, Beyk or Beg (lit."lord") were the Aghas of Senneh ("Masters of Sanandaj") and ruled their fiefdom during the time of four hundred years when the Safavids (r.
-1501-1722), Afsharids (r.
-1736–1796) and finally Qajar dynasty (r.
-1785–1925) reigned in Iran.
+Zarrinnaal or Zarrin Naal (Kurdish: زاری ناڵ) was a dynasty of Kurdish tribal chiefs and state officials belonging to the Zarrin Kafsh tribe that originated from Sanandaj in Kurdistan Province of Iran.
+Their heads with the title of Beyg, Beyk or Beg (lit. "lord") were the Aghas of Senneh ("Masters of Sanandaj") and ruled their fiefdom for four hundred years during the Safavid (1501–1736), Afsharid (1736–1796), Zand (1751–1794), and finally Qajar (1785–1925) eras in Iran.

 Origin and meaning of the name

 About the origin of the name "Zarrinnaal" various stories are told:

-One says the family's ancestor rode in a battle against a foreign power a horse with golden horseshoes (Persian Zarrin Naal) and therefore was named after.
+One says the family's ancestor rode in a battle against a foreign power a horse with golden horseshoes (Persian: Zarrin Naal) and therefore was named after.

-Another says that this ancestor was sent as Persia's envoy to the Mughal Empire for border negotiations with the Indians.
+Another says that this ancestor was sent as Iran's envoy to the Mughal Empire for border negotiations with the Indians.
 To show his wealth on this special ceremonial occasion and to convince his partners to agree, he once put golden horseshoes on his horse.
 When he took a ride the animal lost its horseshoes, people picked them up and so forth nicknamed him Zarrinnaal.
-This also reports M. Lesan ol-Molk in his historical chronicle.
-In fact there was a certain Mohammad Ali Beyg sent as ambassador to the Mughal court by Shah Abbas!
+M. Lesan ol-Molk also reports this in his historical chronicle.
+In fact, there was a certain Mohammad Ali Beyg sent as ambassador to the Mughal court by Abbas the Great.

-A third story tells us that this ancestor wanted to marry a shah's daughter but the king denied to give him his daughter's hand.
-Thus, he rode on a horse with golden horseshoes to impress the king and finally could pick up his bride.
+A third story tells us that this ancestor wanted to marry a shah's daughter but the shah denied to give him his daughter's hand.
+Thus, he rode on a horse with golden horseshoes to impress the shah and finally could pick up his bride.

-However, after this man his entire clan was called in the very same way and his descendants were entitled "Zarrinnaal" in honour to that forefather.
+However, after this man, his entire clan was called in the very same way and his descendants were entitled "Zarrinnaal" in honour to that forefather.

 In fact the term naal or to be more precise na'al (نعل) means in modern Persian of today "horseshoe", but also is Nominative Singular of the Arab word na'eleyn meaning "shoes, slippers", and was the common term for slippers.
 So, like Zarrinkafsh the term Zarrinnaal means "Golden Shoe" as well, but in a more elaborated Arabized way often used in former times and especially among the Kurds.

 Tribal heads and their history

-When the Persian shahs conquered their empire and established their supremacy over the western Kurdish principalities the Zarrinnaal family began to reach local prominence in Kurdistan.
+When the Iranian shahs conquered their empire and established their supremacy over the western Kurdish emirates, the Zarrinnaal family began to reach local prominence in Kurdistan.
 Its members were installed in military and administrative posts and aided the Ardalan rulers (r.
 1187 to 1867) in governing their province.